Soccer Goalie Rules

-As a goalkeeper (goalie or keeper) your role on the soccer team is important.
+As a soccer goalkeeper (goalie or keeper) your role on the team is important.
 Being the last line of defense it’s your job to stop the ball from going in!

-List of Goalie Rules in Soccer
+List of Soccer Goalie Rules

 Here are the general rules for soccer goalies: